BirdeeHub/tomlua/README.md

 This is a tiny c library designed to chew through those as if you were using cjson for parsing json.

-It will be able to emit toml eventually as well, but this is mostly for completeness.
-It will not be taking into account the format or comments of the original ingested file.
+It is able to emit toml as well, but this is mostly for completeness.

 Usually, toml is used as a config format, and not a serialization format.